takkun-mint/FallGuysTools/README.md

 <br><br><br>

   ## ChangeLog (English) <br>

+  ○ 4.99.00 <br>
+    ・ Fall Guys content information can be parsed to automatically retrieve information on round settings. <br>
+    ・ Clear and dropout times can now be obtained from the same location as Fall Guys Stats. <br>
+    ・ Tools stage information is now updated before the start of the first round. <br>
+    ・ Fixed a problem with the screen flickering momentarily when opening PlayerList while playing Squad. <br>
+    ・ Fixed a problem in Squad where a player who was not summoned and was dropped was displayed as if he/she was in the same party as the player who was summoned and dropped. <br>
+    ・ The problem that was supposed to be fixed in the previous version, in which the game was moved up when a player who had already finished a race round disconnected, has been fixed this time regardless. <br>
+    ・ Optimized flagging of point acquisition rounds. <br>
+    ・ Fixed a problem in which the scoreboard of a player who was eliminated after a round in a point-earning round would register a score of -5000000 when the scoreboard was updated after the round. <br>
+    ・ Changed the external display of "pt" to "pts" in the point acquisition round and "%" in the percentage round. <br>
+    ・ Fixed a problem in Squad where the display did not return to Connect Server when the results screen was shifted. <br>
+    ・ When playing creative rounds, we now always get the stage name from the API. <br>
+    ・ Fixed a problem in LAP rounds where the seconds display for LAP2 would be rough. <br>
+    ・ Fixed a problem in the LAP round where the total time was displayed at the finish line and the LAP2 time was displayed when spectating, so that the LAP2 time is displayed at the finish line and the total time is displayed when spectating. <br>
+    ・ Squad now sounds a warning sound when in the elimination zone for both the race and survival rounds. <br>
+    ・ In the survival round of SquadList, when a team is in the clear and is still being passed by a team below the border in terms of theoretical points (possibility of elimination), a warning sound and "!" mark is displayed. <br>
+    ・ External display text is now shown in Squad when a race round is confirmed clear or eliminated. (*Only for stages that do not have a player limit on who can finish.) <br>
+    ・ Coordinates related to external display have been adjusted. <br>
+    ・ In response to user requests, the volume of the timer that plays when there are less than 5 seconds remaining has been lowered by -3 dB. <br>
+    ・ Fixed a problem in the Creative Course Search tool where the number of times played was not displayed properly. <br>

   ○ 4.55.01 <br>
     ・ Fixed an issue where round setting information would return to default values just before the start of a round when playing a creative stage where a custom code is entered. <br>